It would be nice to know what that oddly shaped bar weighs so you can keep an accurate log of your training.

 It could be used also as an overhead press bar, or bench press bar.
 Usually this kind of exercise is not done unless it’s a hex bar made long enough to fit into a power rack and rest on the safety bars.

-How Much Does a Trap Bar Weigh?
+How Much Does a Hex Bar Weigh?

 There isn’t a standard weight for hex bars.
 Let’s look at some common models to help give you an idea of what yours probably weighs.

-Virtually all trap bars available on the market are made to take olympic weights, not standard weights.
+Nearly all trap bars available on the market are made to take olympic weights, not standard weights.
 The ends are 2″ diameter.

-Super heavy: Rogue TB-1
+Super Heavy Example: Rogue TB-1

 The Rogue TB-1 version 2.0 shown below weighs 68 lbs.
 It has a single pair of handles flush with the tubing.

 Version 1 of the Rogue TB-1 weighed 78 lbs.
 They reduced the weight for v2.0, not so much to give people a lower starting weight (78 lbs isn’t much for a deadlift) but to make the bar a little easier to maneuver around.
-Trap bars are monsters you end up banging against stuff when you carry them around when you aren’t super careful.
+Hex bars are monsters you end up banging against stuff when you carry them around when you aren’t super careful.

 Kind of Heavy: Rogue TB-2